The Spagan Community Fund

 How are decisions made?

-Currently decisions are made by the Board of Coimhearsnachd Bharraidh agus Bhatarsaidh Ltd. Please ensure you allow sufficient time to apply before your event or activity is scheduled to take place, as we cannot provide funding for things that have already taken place.
+Foundation Scotland undertakes thorough due diligence and conducts comprehensive assessments of all funding requests prior to making grant awards.
+Please ensure you allow sufficient time to apply before your event or activity is scheduled to take place, as we cannot provide funding for things that have already taken place.

-Funding decisions are final but applications that do not receive funding awards can receive feedback and where possible, signposted to other sources of funding or advice.
+Funding decisions are final, but applications that do not receive funding awards can receive feedback an,d where possible,be signposted to other sources of funding or advice.

 Frequently asked questions